Mathematics

 Year 10-11

-In year 10 and 11 students extend their concepts in numbers, algebra, space and shape, and data handling in preparation for mathematics iGCSE which is examined at the end of year 11.
-Girls in the top mathematics set or top two sets are also prepared for AQA's Level 2 Certificate in Further Mathematics, at the discretion of the head of department.
+In year 10 and 11 students extend their concepts in numbers, algebra, space and shape, and data handling in preparation for mathematics IGCSE which is examined at the end of year 11.
+Students who need an extra challenge are also prepared for AQA's Level 2 Certificate in Further Mathematics, at the discretion of the head of department.
+We also offer our school-directed course titled Advanced Mathematical Thinking (AMT) as an alternative to the traditional Further Mathematics Level 2 Certificate pathway.